 Although Advis consultants are primarily highly trained and skilled attorneys, our staff also includes pharmacists, pharm techs, nurses, physicians and accountants.
 Advis’ 340B compliance services stretch across all aspects of the program to include:

 - Software implementation

 - And more

-Our consulting is rooted in the 340B regulations.
+Our expert consulting is rooted in 340B regulations.
 It is informed by HRSA/OPA guidance and our vast 340B experience.
-Our direct HRSA experience, on-site audit time, and longevity working with the program are unrivalled in the industry.
+Our direct HRSA experience, on-site audit time, and longevity working with the program are unrivaled in the industry.

 Advis has extensive experience in assisting clients with many aspects of the 340B program, including the enrollment and auditing processes.
 Advis assists 340B-covered entities and 340B contract pharmacies with the development of: